 While it’s the slowest option, it’s perfect for plug-in hybrids with smaller batteries or for drivers who have a short daily commute.
 If you only drive 20 or 30 miles a day and can plug in your car overnight, a Level 1 charger could be all you need.

-Level 2 Chargers: The Upgrade
+Level 2 Chargers: Faster Charging at Home

 For most EV owners, a Level 2 charger is the way to go.
 These chargers use a 240-volt circuit, similar to what powers an electric stove or clothes dryer, and can add 25 to 40 miles of range per hour.
 This means you can fully charge your car’s battery in just a few hours overnight, ensuring you’re always ready for the day ahead.